Monday 4th April 2011

-The European Central Bank was also expected to raise rates this week, the first of what some predicted would be several rate increases scattered throughout the year.
+The European Central Bank, on the other hand, is expected to raise rates this week, the first of what some predict will be several rate increases scattered throughout the year.

-The Bank of Japan was widely expected to lag behind the Federal Reserve and the European Central Bank in raising interest rates, especially after the March 11 earthquake and tsunami.
+The Bank of Japan is widely expected to lag behind the Federal Reserve and the European Central Bank in raising interest rates, especially after the March 11 earthquake and tsunami.

-Analysts said that would enhance yen carry trades, which involved borrowing yen cheaply to finance more lucrative trades in higher-yielding currencies and assets.
+Analysts said that will enhance yen carry trades, which involve borrowing yen cheaply to finance more lucrative trades in higher-yielding currencies and assets.